Learn about the link between the thyroid gland and metabolism.

 Most people know that the most effective way to lose weight is through a low-calorie diet and increased exercise.
 When those lifestyle changes don’t seem to be making a dent in the waistline, many people wonder, “Could I have an underactive thyroid?”

-This butterfly-shaped gland at the base of the neck plays a role in the function of nearly every system of the body through the creation of thyroid hormones.
+This butterfly-shaped gland at the base of the neck plays a role in the function of nearly every system of the body through the creation of thyroid hormones- see here for the best hormone imbalance solution.
 It is heavily involved in metabolism – the process by which the body converts food into energy.
 Produce too little thyroid hormone (triiodothyronine and thyroxine), and your metabolism slows down, leading to fewer calories burned and for some people, extra pounds.
 But it’s important to understand the real impact.

 “An underactive thyroid is usually not responsible for as much extra weight as people think – or in some cases hope,” notes Dr. Kay Lovig, Chief of Endocrinology at White Plains Hospital.
 “Hypothyroidism can contribute to an extra five to ten pounds on average.”